-This is pianist Bill Mays’ 35th recording as a leader in an overall discography that exceeds 150 recordings as leader, sideman or collaborator.
+This is pianist Bill Mays’ 35th recording as a leader in an overall discography that exceeds 150 recordings as leader, sideman or collaborator [View his complete discography HERE].
 His CDs on Palmetto Records with Matt Wilson and Martin Wind are among the most memorable in his career.
 After more than a decade they have reunited to make this live document of where they were musically on September 9th, 2018.
 COTA refers to Celebration Of The Arts, the annual jazz festival held in Pennsylvania's beautiful Delaware Water Gap.
-Bill says, “Matt’s and Martin‘s contributions are extra special because not only are they wonderful soloists but they’re also composers, arrangers, and bandleaders themselves, so they bring all that experience to the table.”
-The trio is planning another recording later this year, but, as

 by Suzanne Lorge

 At 150 recordings strong, pianist Bill Mays had no shortage of material for last year’s Celebration of the Arts festival in Delaware Water Gap, Pennsylvania.
 The live recording from that gig, Live At COTA (No Blooze 3; 55:45 ++++), reunites Mays with bassist Martin Wind and drummer Matt Wilson for their first trio release in a decade.
 As hard-swinging as ever, the three players can displace atoms with their combined fire.
 They made room for some poignant homages, though: “Goodbye, Mr. Evans,” for Bill Evans; “Sun Of The East” for pianist/com-poser Lennie Tristano; and “Nothing Like You” for pianist/composer Bob Dorough.